j19sch/j19sch.github.io/posts/2024/20241012-the-fluxx-ensemble-exercise.md

 Good ensembling means that everyone is on the same page about what the next thing is the ensemble wants to achieve.
 There might be differences to what degree every member in the ensemble knows how to achieve it, though.
 That's fine, because that's the strength of an ensemble.
 You get something done as a group, with every participant either contributing or learning

-# The Flux ensemble exercise
+# The Fluxx ensemble exercise

-In the Flux ensemble exercise you start by brainstorming possible changes to the rules.
+In the Fluxx ensemble exercise you start by brainstorming possible changes to the rules.
 Those changes can be things you believe that will make the ensemble better, or worse, or you might not know.
 The goal is to experience a different rule set, not to find the optimal set of rules for this particular ensemble.

 So an important aspect is to make sure that the exercise remains safe.
 It's fine if things become a little uncomfortable, but they should never become unsafe.
 For that reason every proposed change requires consent (so no objections) from each of the participants.
 And they are free to withdraw their consent at any time.